jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 Jared Harper was the 90th ranked player in the 2016 high school class, and after just three years at Auburn, he signed as an undrafted free agent with the Phoenix Suns and played in three NBA games.

+![All basketball prospects from the 2016 recruiting class that improved their NBA draft position][image14]

 {% include ad-content.html %}

 ### 2017 Recruiting Class